nihruk/design-system/README.md

-## Design System for the NIHR
+## NETSCC Design System

-This is a library that documents the [Design System for the NIHR](https://design-system.nihr.ac.uk/), and provides a default implementation on top of [Bootstrap](https://getbootstrap.com/).
+This is a library that documents the [NETSCC Design System](https://design-system.nihr.ac.uk/), and provides a default implementation on top of [Bootstrap](https://getbootstrap.com/).

 ### Usage